-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 (b) Robot goes rogue and escapes

-The law of nuisance, as well as the doctrine in Ryland v Fletcher (ie, if a person keeps something that would likely cause mischief on their property, such person will be liable for any natural consequence flowing from that object's escape), apply to the situation where AI goes rogue and escapes control.
+The law of nuisance, as well as the doctrine in Ryland v Fletcher (ie, if a person keeps something that would likely cause mischief on its property, that person will be liable for any natural consequence flowing from the object's escape), apply to the situation where AI goes rogue and escapes control.

 In Hong Kong, it is established law that nuisance applies to trivial matters such as cold air from air conditioning and water leakage.
-If a robot goes rogue, intrudes and causes nuisance on the neighbour's property or otherwise hampers the enjoyment of such property, as long as all of the requisite elements of nuisance can be proved to the satisfaction of the court, there is no reason why the court will not hold the user of AI liable for nuisance.
+If a robot (e.g. a self driving vehicle) goes rogue, intrudes and causes nuisance on a neighbour's property or otherwise hampers the enjoyment of such property, as long as all of the requisite elements of nuisance can be proved to the satisfaction of the court (i.e., there is a real interference with the convenience or comfort of living according to the standards of an average person), there is no reason why the court would not hold the user of AI liable for nuisance.

 1.5 Do any special regimes apply in specific areas?

-There are no special regimes in Hong Kong, except that the PCPD's Guidance on the Ethical Development and Use of Artificial Intelligence specifically applies to the collection and use of personal data by AI.
+There are no special regimes in Hong Kong, except that the PCPD's Guidance on the Ethical Development and Use of Artificial Intelligence and Model Personal Data Protection Framework specifically applies to the collection and use of personal data by AI.
 Please see question 1.1.

 1.6 Do any bilateral or multilateral instruments have relevance in the AI context?